 What is “bone broth” and what's so great about it?!

 Bone broth truly is a superfood and it's just broth made from the bones–especially bones that have joints in them–from chicken, turkey, beef, and even pork or fish — I usually just make chicken and beef broth myself, unless it’s after Thanksgiving.
-(This is Kelly-read about when I first used chicken feet in my broth!)
 You can make it with a whole chicken including the meat (or meaty beef soup bones, ribs, oxtails, or a combo), OR you can save your bones from chicken, turkey, and beef ribs/other bony cuts (or get bones from a butcher).
 The joints and connective tissues are loaded with collagen and gelatin, which, when dissolved in water, is extremely soothing to the intestinal tract, and actually helps to rebuild a damaged gut.
 Bone broths have a lot of great nutrition as well, like dissolved minerals from the bones and nutrients from the marrow, that is very easily digested and absorbed.

 Pressure Cooker broth is so simple!